European Parliament President David Sassoli dies at age 65 | Politics

 European Parliament President David Sassoli dies at age 65

-David Sassoli, the Italian journalist who worked his way up in politics while defending the downtrodden and repressed to become president of the European Unions parliament, died at a hospital in Italy early Tuesday, his spokesperson said.EU Council President Charles Michel called Sassoli a sincere and passionate European.
+David Sassoli, an Italian journalist who worked his way up in politics while defending the downtrodden and repressed to become president of the European Unions parliament, died at a hospital in Italy early Tuesday.

 - Country: